PearSAN: A Machine Learning Method for Inverse Design using Pearson Correlated Surrogate Annealing: Result and Discussion

 \subsection{Retraining Procedure}

-We consider $\tau_{\text{max}} = 10$ iterations of PearSAN and a sampling epoch threshold at $N_{thresh} = 20$ for VCA, as indicated by convergence plots in Figure \ref{fig:annealing_method}.
-For each retraining iteration, we average the FOM of all accumulated vectors across $10$ experiments, excluding the first iteration where the surrogate model is under-trained due to random initialization.
-Figure \ref{fig:retraining} (a) shows that PearSOL consistently outperforms EM \footnote{We use PearSOL as a regularization function in a bAE for both methods due to both models performing better as elaborated upon further in Figure \ref{fig:pearsolvsemreg}.} for all retraining iterations, achieving an average of 92.31\% VGG-predicted efficiency on the final retraining iteration $\tau_{\text{max}} - 1$, versus energy matching with an average of 80.74\%.
-In the experiment of Figure \ref{fig:retraining} (b), we conduct a Welch two sample t-test comparing the mean FOM values from the final iteration $\tau_{\text{max}}$ of PearSOL (85.81\%) versus EM (79.08\%), finding that PearSOL significantly outperformed EM ($t(607375) = 203.51, p < 2.2 \times 10^{-16}$).
-Furthermore, we consider both losses on two bAEs, one regularized with PearSOL and one with EM loss with affine parameters in Figure \ref{fig:pearsolvsemreg}.
-We find that both models perform better utilizing the PearSOL-trained bAE, further corroborating our expectations from Table \ref{tab:noRetraining}.
-In Figure \ref{fig:pearsolvsemreg} (a), we find that EM loss during retraining with EM regularization performed especially poorly, worsening in average FOM output during the retraining process.
-Additionally, EM with PearSOL regularization demonstrated significant variance and produced a bimodal distribution in Figure \ref{fig:pearsolvsemreg} (b) (for further discussion, see Appendix \ref{app:affine}).
+We consider $\tau_{\text{max}} = 10$ iterations of PearSAN and a sampling epoch threshold at $N_{thresh} = 20$ for VCA, as we observe diminishing returns for larger values.
+For each retraining iteration, we compute the average FOM across all accumulated vectors from $10$ experiments, excluding the first iteration, which is undertrained due to random initialization.
+Figure \ref{fig:retraining} (a) shows that PearSOL consistently outperforms EM for all retraining iterations, achieving an average of 92.31\% VGGNet-predicted efficiency on the final retraining iteration $\tau_{\text{max}} - 1$, versus energy matching with an average of 80.74\%.
+In the experiment of Figure \ref{fig:retraining} (b), we conduct a Welch two-sample t-test comparing the mean FOM values from the final iteration $\tau_{\text{max}}$ of PearSOL (85.81\%) versus EM (79.08\%), finding that PearSOL significantly outperformed EM ($t(607375) = 203.51, p < 2.2 \times 10^{-16}$).
 In Figure \ref{fig:retraining} (c), we show how our technique significantly improves upon the quality of our dataset (mean 92.32\% versus 60.54\%).
+Furthermore, we consider both losses on two bAEs, one regularized with PearSOL and one with EM loss with affine parameters, discussed further in Section S1.2 of the Supplementary Information.